tstanford/bookmark-homepage/project/feature.md

 x Drag and drop links from one group to another

+x allow drag and drop of urls from browser, popup add new bookmark dialog

+- delete bookmark by dragging onto background

 - error handling for drag and drop

-- allow drag and drop of urls from browser, popup add new bookmark dialog

 - unit test moveBookmark